 1. Make material requirements agree with requirements specified in the referenced Applicable Publications.
 Verify and update the publication list to that which applies to the project, unless the reference applies to all mechanical systems.
 Publications that apply to all mechanical systems may not be specifically referenced in the body of the specification, but, shall form a part of this specification.

-2. Insert the year of approved latest edition between //----// if applicable to this project.
+2. Insert the year of approved latest edition of the publications between the brackets and delete the brackets //----// if applicable to this project.

 The publications listed below form a part of this specification to the extent referenced.
 The publications are referenced in the text by the basic designation only.
 Where conflicts occur these specifications and the VHA standard will govern.